Fukaya Categories as Categorical Morse Homology: Fukaya category

 \subsection{Lagrangian branes}

-By an exact Lagrangian submanifold $L\subset M$, we mean a closed but not necessarily compact submanifold of dimension $\dim M/2$ such that the restriction $\theta|_{L}$ is an exact one-form, so in particular, $\omega|_{L} = 0$ where $\omega = d\theta$.
+By an exact Lagrangian submanifold $L\subset M$, we mean a~closed but not necessarily compact submanifold of dimension $\dim M/2$ such that the restriction $\theta|_{L}$ is an exact one-form, so in particular, $\omega|_{L} = 0$ where $\omega = d\theta$.

-To ensure reasonable behavior near infinity, we place two assumptions on our exact Lagrangian submanifolds $L \subset M$.
-First, we insist that the compactification $\ol L \subset \ol M$ is a subanalytic subset.
-Along with other nice properties, this implies the following two facts: \begin{enumerate} \item The boundary at infinity $\partial^\oo L \subset M^\oo$ is an isotropic subvariety. \item For $h:M\to \BR$ a Morse function such that $Z $ is gradient-like with respect to $h$, there is a real number $r>0$ such that the restricted function
+To ensure reasonable behavior near inf\/inity, we place two assumptions on our exact Lag\-rangian submanifolds $L \subset M$.
+First, we insist that the compactif\/ication $\overline L \subset \overline M$ is a~subanalytic subset.
+Along with other nice properties, this implies the following two facts: \begin{enumerate}\itemsep=0pt \item The boundary at inf\/inity $\partial^\infty L \subset M^\infty$ is an isotropic subvariety. \item For $h:M\to {\mathbb R}$ a~Morse function such that $Z $ is gradient-like with respect to $h$, there is a~real number $r>0$ such that the restricted function

-has no critical points. \end{enumerate} Second, we also assume the existence of a perturbation $\psi$ that moves $L$ to a nearby exact Lagrangian submanifold that is tame (in the sense of~\cite{Sikorav}) with respect to a conic metric.
+has no critical points. \end{enumerate} Second, we also assume the existence of a~perturbation $\psi$ that moves $L$ to a~nearby exact Lagrangian submanifold that is tame (in the sense of~\cite{Sikorav}) with respect to a~conic metric.